AliErcanOzgokce/AliErcanOzgokce/README.md

 I'm Ercan from Turkey, <b>Full Stack Blockchain Developer</b> .
 I'd like to create and contribute dapps, DAO and defi projects.
 I'm a founder/maintainer of the [tr-turkish](https://github.com/solidity-docs/tr-turkish) (Turkish community translation of the Solidity documentation) project.

 I've huge interest to the blockchain technology.
 I really enjoy learning cryptography and decentralized systems.
-And currently I'm looking for a job as a blockchain developer.

 <h3 align="left">Connect with me:</h3>
 <p align="left">